rituprasad92/digital-frameworks-hw/homework3.md

 **Pro-Gun, Pro-Oil Companies Are The Biggest Dollars Behind Clay Higgins' Campaign**

-Clay Higgins, R-La., has recieved at least $37,550 from companies affiliated with big oil, gas, off-shore drilling, and gun-related industries.
+Clay Higgins, R-LA, has recieved at least $37,550 from companies affiliated with big oil, gas, off-shore drilling, and gun-related industries.
 As a freshman congressman, he's already made it clear that he is against Obama-era regulations on oil and gas; as a self-described staunch Constituionalist, he's also very against any gun control legislation.
 Looking at his campaign finances paints a clear picture of Higgins' interests - and who is interested in him.

 Higgins has raised a total of $224,066.81 since January 01, 2017.
 Of that, it appears that he himself contributed no money.
 A total of $133,408.97 came from itemized individual contributions, while another $12,977.84 remained unitemized.
 While no Republican parties contributed funds, other committees contributed a total of $78,650 to Higgins' campaign.
 Of what his campaign has raised thus far, Higgins has spent $205,716.12, and has approximately $44,000 on hand.